 What is Sales Capacity Planning?

-It connects the number of reps, available selling time, average productivity, and ramp-up periods to forecast whether targets are achievable.
-The goal is to align sales resources with short-term and long-term revenue plans.
+You connect the number of reps, available selling time, average productivity, and ramp-up periods to forecast whether targets are achievable.
+Your goal is to align sales resources with short-term and long-term revenue plans.

 Sales capacity planning differs from general capacity planning by focusing specifically on the sales function.
 While general capacity planning might evaluate staffing across operations or support teams, sales capacity planning focuses on revenue-driving roles.